Bracing for sea level rise to boost national security

 What makes coastal resilience a national security issue?

 ALICE HILL: The U.S. Department of Defense has repeatedly identified climate change as a “threat multiplier” to national security.
 Three feet of sea-level rise would threaten 128 military installations, according to the Union of Concerned Scientists.
-For example, an important logistics hub on the Pacific island of Diego Garcia would be flooded if the sea level rises a few feet.
+For example, an important logistics hub on the island Diego Garcia would be flooded if the sea level rises a few feet.

 KATHARINE MACH: The security concerns are diverse.
 They range from the territorial integrity of nations through to the consequences of disasters for economies, cultures and societies.